-- Enhanced Judicial Review Calendar (EJRC): Participation in EJRC requires batterers who are court ordered to attend substance abuse treatment as a condition of their probation or as a condition of a diversion program to attend frequent court calendars to ensure compliance.
-Batterers participating in the EJRC are subject to random in-court drug testing.
+- Domestic Violence Drug Court (DVDC): Participation in DVDC requires batterers who are court ordered to attend substance abuse treatment as a condition of their probation, as a condition of a diversion program or as part of an injunction for protection to attend frequent court calendars to ensure compliance.
+Batterers participating in DVDC are subject to random in-court drug testing.

 - DV Mental Health Calendar: This calendar is for DV defendants with mental health issues.
 Treatment is monitored through reports from mental health providers.

 - 24-Hour Miami-Dade County Domestic Violence Hotline (800) 500-1119

 - Safe space Shelter North (305) 758-2546

 - Safe space Shelter South (305) 247-4249